AdobeDocs/learning-manager.en/help/migrated/kb/unable-to-upload-csv.md

 In this scenario, there are two reasons for this error:

 1. The user that you are trying to add is a Manager of an External profile.
 To resolve this, open the external profile the user is a part of, select the user, click **Actions > Assign Role > Manager**, and change the Manager of the profile.
-1. The user that you are trying to add has been purged.&nbsp;In this scenario, you will not be able to add the user with the same email address until the purge process is completed.
+1. The user that you are trying to add has been purged.
+In this scenario, you will not be able to add the user with the same email address until the purge process is completed.
 As a workaround**, a**dd the user with a secondary email address to provide access to the platform.
 Once the purge process is complete, edit the user and change the email address to the correct email address.

 ### **Scenario 2**